Gupta-Neha16/Covid-19-Analysis/README.md

 # Covid-19-Analysis
-Analysis of.
-Covid related data from India and Italy
+Analysis of Covid related data from India and Italy